vlstill/tedi/results.md

 *   \fcite{SRB16SVC}

     Competition contribution for SV-COMP 2016 \cite{SV-COMP:2016}.
-    This paper shortly describes DIVINE and the specifics of applying it to the concurrency category of the SV-COMP.
+    This paper shortly describes DIVINE and the specifics of applying it to the concurrency category of SV-COMP.
     I am the main author of this paper, I have written most of the text as well as implemented all modifications of DIVINE which were needed for participation in SV-COMP 2016.
-    I have also had short presentation of this paper in the SV-COMP session of the ETAPS/TACAS 2016 conference.
+    I have also had a short presentation of this paper in the SV-COMP session of the ETAPS/TACAS 2016 conference.
      \medskip

 *   \fcite{MJSLB2017}

     Competition contribution for SV-COMP 2017 \cite{SV-COMP:2017}.
-    This paper shortly describes tool SymDIVINE which combines explicit and symbolic approach to verification of parallel programs.
+    This paper shortly describes the SymDIVINE tool which combines explicit and symbolic approach to verification of parallel programs.
     I have made minor contributions to this paper.
      \medskip